-- □ A CO-TSAS location must have adequate space for necessary working areas. - □ The location and layout of the CO-TSAS must not impede parking for the human shelter. - The CO-TSAS location must allow for good sanitation, especially for water drainage and proper water disposal from the kennel cleaning area.
+- □ A CO-TSAS location must have adequate space for necessary working areas. - ☐ Ideally the CO-TSAS location is in a solid walled building that can be temperature and air-flow controlled.
+Tent facilities should be used only as a last resort. - ☐ The location and layout of the CO-TSAS must not impede parking for the human shelter. - □ The CO-TSAS location must allow for good sanitation, especially for water drainage and proper water disposal from the kennel cleaning area.
 The best locations are cement or asphalt surfaces with drains to municipal waste water systems.
 If the shelter must be placed on dirt, consider placing tarps on the ground to reduce dust and mud.
-Wood floors are a last resort; all wood or tile floors should be covered with tarps. - □ If it is necessary to place the CO-TSAS outside, locate the shelter in a shady area that allows a cool breeze into the shelter during warm/hot weather.
-However, the CO-TSAS should be protected from high winds. - □ Look for locations that can provide water and power outlets for the shelter. - □ Avoid locations that could flood or that may need to be evacuated later in the event.
+Wood floors are a last resort; all wood or tile floors should be covered with tarps. - ☐ If it is absolutely necessary to place the CO-TSAS outside, locate the shelter in a shady area that allows a cool breeze into the shelter during warm/hot weather.
+However, the CO-TSAS should be protected from high winds. - □ Look for locations that can provide water and power outlets for the shelter - □ Avoid locations that could flood or that may need to be evacuated later in the event.